perherman/project_SACA/FinalProjectSACA/read_me.rst

 * pandas
-* a valid API-key from www.geposit.se  / if the one supplied here is no longer valid you can apply for a trial API at https://www.postnummerservice.se/utbud/valid-adressvalidering/bestall   klick on Demo and enter your name, email and address.  #Milestone 1b: keep API-key in hashed text file
+* a valid API-key from www.geposit.se  / if the one supplied here is no longer valid you can apply for a trial API at https://www.postnummerservice.se/utbud/valid-adressvalidering/bestall   klick on Demo and enter your name, email and address.
+The API-key is kept in a separate file.  #Milestone 1b: keep API-key in hashed text file

 Usage
 =====